xytovl/steam-runtime-tools/bin/system-info.md

     :   A short lower-case machine-readable string resembling ELF's **EM_** constants, identifying the CPU architecture that is running an emulator, such as **386**, **x86-64**, **aarch64** or **unknown**.

+    **host**
+    :   An object with additional details of the host machine:

+        **os-release**
+        :   The same as the **os-release** described above, but describing the host system rather than the virtualized or emulated environment.

+        **path**
+        :   Absolute path to a directory where important files from the host system can be found, or absent or **null** if unavailable.
+            In FEX-Emu, this will typically be **/proc/self/root**, which bypasses its path virtualization.

     **interpreter-root**
     :   Absolute path to a directory that acts as a pseudo-overlay over